Ayaabdelmoneam/CodeSafari/readme.md

 No external Python packages are required to run the development server.
 The application uses:

 - Python 3.x (for the development server)
-- Modern web browser
-- Firebase account (for authentication and database)

-## License

-[Add your license information here]